 Southern plant-based barbecue

 Pure Grit BBQ isn’t the first brand to take on the challenge of veganizing classic Southern barbecue dishes.
 In 2021, vegan meat brand Barvecue opened the world’s largest plant-based smokehouse, called the Carolina Smokehouse.
 Located in Cornelius, NC, the 10,000-square-foot facility started with an initial capacity of producing 800,000 pounds of the brand’s meats, including Pulled BVQ (vegan barbecue pork with original sauce), Chopped BVQ (a gluten-free version of the Pulled BVQ) and Naked versions of both (lightly seasoned with no sauce).

 Founded in 2017, Barvecue is on a mission to create the world’s best-tasting plant-based barbecue meats.
 “As the plant-based meat market surges, so, too, does the demand for our wood-smoked, plant-based Barvecue,” Lee Cooper, Barvecue founder and CEO, said in a statement.
 “As we grow to keep up with demand for Barvecue products, we decided that it was time to expand production and lead the way in the plant-based barbecue market.”

-In nearby Atlanta, GA, vegan barbecue eatery Grass BBQ Joint opened its first brick-and-mortar location last year after operating as a local grab-and-go pop-up.
-With a goal to “provide traditional southern Q, without the guilt,” Grass BBQ Joint cold-smokes its vegan meats and slow-simmers its sauces for several hours before using them as bases for menu items such as the Clucker (chicken sandwich), Groveway (which features pulled jackfruit), Titustown (made with “veef” brisket), and Smoked Lobstah Roll.
+In nearby Atlanta, GA, vegan barbecue eatery Grass BBQ Joint opened its first brick-and-mortar location in 2020 after operating as a local grab-and-go pop-up.
+With a goal to “provide traditional southern Q, without the guilt,” Grass BBQ Joint cold-smokes its vegan meats and slow-simmers its sauces for several hours before using them as bases for menu items such as the VicRiib Sandwich (with smoked vegan pork), Groveway (which features pulled jackfruit), Sloppy Joe (made with “veef” brisket), and Nashville Hot Chick’n.